-In 1996 we moved to San Diego to help that thirsty city satisfy its one-of-a-kind federal water reuse mandate.
-In 2009 we moved up to Thousand Oaks to better serve all of southern California.
-We now lead the graywater irrigation industry with experience, innovation, and decades of customer satisfaction.
+In 1996 ReWater, moved to San Diego to help that thirsty city satisfy its one-of-a-kind federal water reuse mandate.

-We don’t sell cheap systems that break down or clog up, or wastewater disposal systems that leave you needing to buy water and a real irrigation system, or rain harvesting systems disguised as a greywater system.
-If you want the real thing, you’re at the right place.
+ReWater doesn’t offer cheap internet systems that break down or clog, or expensive wastewater disposal systems that leave you needing a real irrigation system.
+If you want the real deal, you’re at the right place.

-Each system comes with our sophisticated but easy-to-use 5th generation controller, which can be adapted to harvest rain and/or satisfy Low Impact Development requirements.
-Cost-effective and simple to use, they also provide all the features you’ll need.
-Compare it to the Irritrol® Total Control, but with water reuse!
+Cost-effective and simple to use, ReWater’s systems provide all the features you’ll need for water recycling irrigation.
+Compare our controller to the Irritrol® Total Control, but with water reuse!

-We included all you could want to know about our systems on our website.
-If your design team would like to know more for a specific project, please call us at (eight oh five) 716-0104.
+If your design team wants to know more for a specific project, please call us at (eight oh five) 716-0104.

 Our Founder

-Using greywater was illegal when Stephen Bilson founded ReWater® Systems in Palo Alto in 1990.
-After serving two years on the California Graywater Ad-Hoc Committee, in 1992 Mr. Bilson sponsored California Assembly Bill #3518, which passed unanimously in both houses (almost unheard of).
-AB3518 resulted in our nation’s first-of-its-kind state greywater irrigation law.
-That law is California Water Code Section 14875 et seg.
+After serving two years on the California Graywater Ad-Hoc Committee the legislature had funded to investigate greywater reuse, Mr. Bilson sponsored California Assembly Bill #3518 in 1992, which passed unanimously in both houses (almost unheard of).
+AB3518 resulted in our nation’s first-of-its-kind state greywater irrigation law found as California Water Code Section 14875 et seg.

-In 1993, Steve Bilson received US Patent #5,217,323 on the greywater irrigation system that has evolved into what is known as the ReWater® System.
-It’s still the only commercially available greywater irrigation system in the US that is legal in all states.
+In 1993, Steve Bilson received US Patent #5,217,323 on the greywater irrigation system that evolved into what is known as the ReWater® System.
+It’s still the only commercially available greywater irrigation system in the US that’s legal in all states.

-For years, he was the Responsible Managing Employee for ReWater®’s landscape contractor’s license #798547 and provided hands-on supervision of numerous residential and commercial landscaping projects all using greywater.
+For years, Mr. Bilson was ReWater’s Responsible Managing Employee for ReWater®’s landscape contractor’s license #798547 and provided hands-on supervision of numerous residential and commercial landscaping projects all using greywater and/or rain.

-He’s responsible for more permitted i.e. legal greywater irrigation systems in California than everyone else combined.
-Along the way, he’s helped clients as philosophically diverse as the Natural Resources Defense Council to the US Marine Corps and with landscapes as diverse as desert to almost tropical.
+He’s helped clients as philosophically diverse as the Natural Resources Defense Council to the US Marine Corps, with landscapes as diverse as desert to almost tropical.
+He’s now responsible for more permitted i.e. legal greywater irrigation systems in California than everyone else combined.

 Building Partnerships